-The Division of Environmental Health and Protection’s sanitarians inspect 525 Public Swimming Pools in Metro Louisville at least twice every season.
-122 Indoor Pools are inspected every 60 days.
-Inspections include verifying certified guards or attendants are on duty, turbidity, all equipment is working properly to disinfect and filter the water, all safety equipment is on deck and in proper working order.
-We also collect water samples for bacteria testing.
-We enforce regulations passed by the State of Kentucky and the Metro Louisville Board of Health.
+The Louisville Metro Department of Public Health and Wellness' Public Facilities Program inspects public swimming pools in Metro Louisville to enforce regulations passed by the state of Kentucky and the Metro Louisville Board of Health.
+Pools are inspected twice annually, and inspections include the following: verifying certified lifeguards or qualified attendants are on duty, water quality, all equipment is working properly to disinfect and filter the water, all safety equipment is on deck and in proper working order.

-Public Pools are those operated by communities, subdivisions, apartment complexes, condominiums, clubs, camps, schools, institutions, parks, mobile home parks, hotels, recreational areas, or similar public facilities.
-It does not include any of the above facilities which are at private single family residences intended only for the use of the owner and guests.
+Public pools include those operated by communities, subdivisions, apartment complexes, condominiums, clubs, camps, schools, institutions, parks, mobile home parks, hotels, recreational areas, or similar public facilities.
+It does not include any facilities that are at private, single-family residence, intended only for the use of the owner and guests.

 - Turbidity-facility water does not have sufficient clarity at all times to see that the main drain grate is clearly visible.